rose-pine/vscode/readme.md

 **Color customisations**

-The overview ruler (right gutter) and scrollbars cannot be hidden via vscode settings.
+The overview ruler (right gutter) and scrollbars cannot be toggled.
 To hide these elements, modify your `settings.json`.

 ```json
 {